-The first, full cast listing for the film also contains a few surprises, with previously announced Academy Award nominee Steinfeld leading a cast that also includes professional wrestler and actor John Cena (Trainwreck) in a featured role.
-Primetime Emmy Award winner Pamela Adlon (Louie, Better Things) has also joined the cast, along with Stephen Schneider (Broad City), Jason Drucker (Diary of a Wimpy Kid: The Long Haul), Kenneth Choi (Spider-Man: Homecoming), Ricardo Hoyos (Degrassi: Next Class), Abby Quinn (Landline), and Grace Dzienny (Zoo).
-These actors join previously announced cast members Jorge Lendeborg Jr. (Spider-Man: Homecoming) and Rachel Crow (Deidra & Laney Rob a Train).
+The studios also revealed the first, full cast listing for the film at the time, and it contained a few surprises.
+Previously announced Academy Award nominee Steinfeld leads a group that also includes professional wrestler and actor Cena (Trainwreck) in a featured role.
+Primetime Emmy Award winner Adlon (Louie, Better Things) is part of the cast as well, along with Stephen Schneider (Broad City), Jason Drucker (Diary of a Wimpy Kid: The Long Haul), Kenneth Choi (Spider-Man: Homecoming), Ricardo Hoyos (Degrassi: Next Class), Abby Quinn (Landline), Grace Dzienny (Zoo), Jorge Lendeborg Jr. (Spider-Man: Homecoming), and Rachel Crow (Deidra & Laney Rob a Train).

-Former Laika Entertainment animator and Kubo and the Two Strings director Travis Knight directs Bumblebee from a script penned by Christina Hodson (Unforgettable).
-All of the filming on Bumblebee is expected to take place in California.
+Former Laika Entertainment animator and Kubo and the Two Strings helmer Knight directs Bumblebee from a script penned by Christina Hodson (Unforgettable).
+Bumblebee filmed in Los Angeles and San Francisco.

 The studios confirmed in August 2017 that Bumblebee: The Movie will hit theaters December 21, 2018, a full six months later than its original premiere date.
 That puts the film up against Warner Bros.
 Pictures’ Aquaman movie, which stars Jason Momoa as the aquatic superhero.